Time to Brighton up your weekend?

 - Coffee from 33 Trafalgar St where they are dishing out excellent Monmouth coffee.

-Having refueled with some delicious bagels from Bagelman, we wandered down past the bizarrely exotic Royal Pavilion (built by King George IV as a pleasure palace to entertain fashionable Regency society) and then on to Brighton Pier which defines for the world everything that is English seaside culture.
+Having refuelled with some delicious bagels from Bagelman, we wandered down past the bizarrely exotic Royal Pavilion (built by King George IV as a pleasure palace to entertain fashionable Regency society) and then on to Brighton Pier which defines for the world everything that is English seaside culture.

 A good game to play on holidays is trying to find the best possible ice-cream in whatever location you’re visiting.
 There’s two ways to do this – either stop at every ice-cream vendor you see and then rate them all to find your winner; or scope out all of the options as you wander past and try and select the best – hoping that you’ve made the right choice and not missed out on something amazing.
-Feeling slightly diet-conscious, on this trip we opted for the more sensible approach and so saved our ice-cream blow out for Boho Gelato – pretty good choice, who knew that carrot cake ice-cream would be so delicious?
+Feeling slightly diet-conscious, on this trip we opted for the more sensible approach and so saved our ice-cream blow out for Boho Gelato – a pretty good choice, who knew that carrot cake ice-cream would be so delicious?

 The day that we were in town it was the annual pier-to-pier open water swimming race which is organized by the Brighton Swimming Club.
 From the shoreline it doesn’t look too big a distance, but it is 1,056m which is a solid open water swim although fortunately the conditions seemed relatively calm.
 We spoke to a number of swimmers after the race, they were all tired but happy with their times.

 The local gay and lesbian swimming club train on Saturday nights at Roedean Girls School on the outskirts of Brighton.
 It’s a really nice pool with spectacular coastal views.
-After training we joined the team for drinks at nearby pub The Rock – a neighborhood pub where the staff were friendly and the nearly 20 swimmers could relax, catch up and share plans for the night ahead.
+After training we joined the team for drinks at nearby pub The Rock – a neighbourhood pub where the staff were friendly and the nearly 20 swimmers could relax, catch up and share plans for the night ahead.

 Driving along the beach road, heading west through Brighton’s coastal conurbation, you get to appreciate some of the unique character that makes this area quite special.
 The brightly painted changing huts on the beach at Hove; the mustard yellow grandeur of Brunswick Terrace; and the Grand Hotel where then Prime Minister Margaret Thatcher famously survived the 1984 bombing by the IRA.